All Episodes

 Think about the complexity here.

-You have a Malaysian airline, mostly Chinese passengers, an American manufacturer in a plane that apparently apparently went down near Australia and international waters.
+You have a Malaysian airline, mostly Chinese passengers, an American manufacturer in a plane that apparently, apparently went down near Australia and international waters.

-Most likely, as I understand it, the litigation would start in China and Malaysia, but there will certainly be an effort to bring some of the cases to the United States because that's where the deepest pockets are, and that has the most plaintiff-friendly litigation.
+Most likely, as I understand it, the litigation would start in China and Malaysia, but there will certainly be an effort to bring some of the cases to the United States because that's where the deepest pockets are and that has the most plaintiff-friendly litigation.

 Does that not sum it up?

-That's gonna that's gonna tick Putin off, too.
+That's going to tick Putin off, too.

-And Tubin is very proud of that.
+And Toobin is very proud of that.

-We got deep pockets and we got a plaintiff Friendly litigation system here in America.
+We got deep pockets and we got a plaintiff-friendly litigation system here in America.

 We didn't have anything to do with anything except we manufactured the airplane.